notwindstone/anisun/README_english.md

 7. Paste your **Publishable key** to `CLERK_SECRET_KEY` in the `.env.local` file

-8. Sign up to Neon DB at https://neon.tech/ to access serverless Postgres by creating a project.
+8. Sign up to Neon DB at https://neon.tech/ to access serverless Postgres by creating a project

 9. Go to the Neon dashboard and copy **Connection string** (Example: `postgres://postgres:adminadmin@0.0.0.0:5432/db?sslmode=require`)

 10. Paste your **Connection string** to `NEON_DATABASE_URL` in the `.env.local` file

-11. (Optional) If you want to watch anime, then obtain Kodik token from 'http://kodik.cc/', otherwise Kodik player will not work
+11. (Optional) If you want to watch anime in Kodik Player too, then obtain a token from http://kodik.cc/ Otherwise, only players based on the Anilibria API will work

-`npm install` the required dependencies.
+12. `npm install` to install the required dependencies

-`npm run dev` to launch the development server.
+13. Done!
+Your web app is ready to start

+> [!NOTE]
-What the `.env.local` file should look like after all the changes above:
+> This is what the `.env.local` file should look like after all the changes above

 ```text
 NEON_DATABASE_URL='postgres://postgres:adminadmin@0.0.0.0:5432/db'